 The flavorful turkey stock is a key part of this recipe, so we will make our own from scratch and let it simmer for many hours to extract every last iota of flavor!
 To amp up the turkey flavor even more, we will cook the turkey breast *IN* turkey stock, made by combining turkey demiglace with water and seasonings.
 You can buy the demiglace here.

 To garnish, we will use the classic Takuan Japanese pickles (Taiwan was occupied by the Japanese for many years, and there are Japanese ingredients that have become embedded in the local cuisine) – you can buy a high-quality version without the nasty fake yellow artificial color here.
+Better still – make your OWN takuan pickles from My own recipe here.
 I like to add at least two other varieties of pickles as well – these are straight from Kyoto, Japan!

 JiaYi turkey rice is typically garnished with fried shallots, I also like to use the turkey ‘cracklings’, made from the ground skin of the breast from which you render the all-important turkey fat that is the flavor base of the dish!

 I know with 100% certainty that if you have ever tried JiaYi turkey rice in Taiwan, mine will be even better!
 If you haven’t – prepare to become a turkey rice convert, Citizens, for a comforting and delicious meal!